-There have been sharp increases in levels of sexual activity since 2012/13 (257 offences recorded), reaching a peak in 2016/17 (631 offences) before levelling out at between 561 and 580 offences recorded to 2020/21.
-There has since been a fall to 493 offences in 2022/23.
-Some of the increases seen may have been influenced by 'sexting'.
+There have been sharp increases in levels of sexual activity since 2012/13 (257 offences recorded), reaching a peak in 2016/17 (631 offences) before levels showed a general decline to 493 offences in 2022/23.
+A sharp increase has again been seen in 2023/24 (608 offences), the second highest level seen since the start of the data series.
+Some of the increases in sexual activity offences may be influenced by 'sexting'.
 Figure 2.10 shows offences of sexual activity since 1998/99 and sexual activity under 13 and under 16 since 2009/10 (the first full year in which the legislation was in place).
-Section 4 provides information on online crime, including figures on sexual offences with an online motivation.
+Section 4 provides information on online crime, including figures on both sexual offences and sexual activity with an online motivation.
 Section 7.3.2 provides information on sexual offences where the victim was under 18 at the time the offence was committed.